-286.31 Prohibited use of state funds.-
+§ 286.31.
+Prohibited use of state funds; travel to another state for purpose of abortion services.

 (1) As used in this section, the term:

 (a) "Educational institution" means public institutions under the control of a district school board, a charter school, a state university, a developmental research school, a Florida College System institution, the Florida School for the Deaf and the Blind, the Florida Virtual School, private school readiness programs, voluntary prekindergarten programs, private K-12 schools, and private colleges and universities.